mdpiper/dakota-seminar/README.md

 # dakota-seminar

-The GitHub page for the Dakota seminar.
+The GitHub page source for the Dakota seminar.
+View the page at http://mdpiper.github.io/dakota-seminar.